 All traders on the scheme have agreed to follow our Code of Conduct.
-Our traders are proud to be checked by Trading Standards and are committed to treating their customers fairly.
+Our traders are proud to be checked by Trading Standards and are committed to treating their customers fairly and keeping them safe.

 Our traders agree and are proud to follow these 17 codes to be accredited as a Trading Standards Checked member.

 Be courteous, honest and respectful in all dealings as a trader.

 Deal with all complaints received in a prompt and professional manner.

 Work positively to resolve issues and agree to enter into Alternative Dispute Resolution if requested by the customer.

 Always provide correct and relevant paperwork before starting any work.

 Never attempt to carry out any work for which they are not suitably qualified to undertake.

 Perform all work to a high standard and adhere to relevant industry standards & legislation.